Vegan Pumpkin Pie

 1. Preheat the oven to 350°F (180°C).
 Remove the unbaked vegan pie dough shell from the freezer, and use a fork to prick holes across the bottom of the shell.

-Unbaked pie crust on countertop
+unbaked pie crust on countertop

 2. Place the pie pan on a baking tray and line the inside of the pie shell with parchment paper or aluminum foil.
 Fill the shell with desired pie weights (granulated sugar works as an excellent pie weight in a pinch).
 Bake it for 30 minutes or until browned.

-Crust filled with foil and sugar
+crust filled with foil and sugar

 3. Carefully remove the paper or foil and pie weights and set the shell aside to cool completely.